-in natural sciences (S1 and S2) and literacy and critical inquiry (L1 and L2) are not satisfied by CLEP.
+There is no limit to the number of CLEP credits that can be used to fulfill the General Studies requirement.
+The General Studies requirement in natural sciences (S1 and S2) and literacy and critical inquiry (L1 and L2) are not satisfied by CLEP (See the General Studies Courses table on pages 87-108).